PauPie74/Hokusai_Page/README.md

 > Link: https://paupie74.github.io/Hokusai_Page/

-A website about Hokusai Katsushika.
+A website design about Japanese artist Hokusai Katsushika.

 * Animated header with a slideshow
 * About Hokusai